RobinSchmid7/pointcloud_merger/README.md

 roslaunch pointcloud_merger pointcloud_merger.launch
 ``

-Fuses multiple pointclouds from multiple time stamps into a single point cloud.
+Fuses pointclouds from multiple time stamps into a single point cloud.

 #### Parameters for merging
 * `cloud_in`: input point cloud